circulosmeos/gztool/README.md

 * extraction of data and index creation are interleaved, so there's no waste of time for the index creation.
 * **index files are reusable**, so they can be stopped at any time and reused and/or completed later.
 * an *ex novo* index file format has been created to store the index
-* span between index points is raised by default from 1 to 10 MiB, and can be adjusted with `-s` (*span*).
+* span between index points is raised by default from 1 MiB to 10 MiB, and can be adjusted with `-s` (*span*).
 * windows **are compressed** in file
 * windows are not loaded in memory unless they're needed, so the application memory footprint is fairly low (< 1 MiB)
+* `gztool` can compress files (`-c`) and at the same time generate an index that is about 10-100 times smaller than if the index is generated after the file has already been compressed with gzip.
 * **Compatible with [`bgzip` files](http://www.htslib.org/doc/bgzip.html)**
 * **Compatible with complete `gzip` concatenated files**
 * **Compatible with [rsyslog's veryRobustZip omfile option](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omfile.html#veryrobustzip)** (variable-short-uncompressed complete-gzip-block sizes)
 * data can be provided from/to stdin/stdout

-More functionality is planned.

 Compilation
 ===========